Campo Limpo Paulista

 Campo Limpo Paulista is a municipality in the state of São Paulo in Brazil.
 The population is 85,541 (2020 est.) in an area of 79.4 km^{2}.
 The elevation is 745 m.
-The town is the seat of the Roman Catholic Diocese of Campo Limpo.

 Media

 In telecommunications, the city was served by Companhia de Telecomunicações do Estado de São Paulo until 1973, when it began to be served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).